QuakePhil/generic-worker-pool/README.md

 Pool handles:
 * shared input/output channels for `State`
 * `sync.WaitGroup` logic to run `Process(State)` concurrently
-* a boolean channel to wait for completion of output
+* a `chan bool` to synchronize with completion of output

 ## Example
 Check out some demos: